andrerfcsantos/kody/README.md

 The two recommended settings are:

 - `workshops.dir`: Path to the directory containing all workshop subdirectories.
-The current workshop and exercise you are working on will be auto-detected if all your workshops are in this folder
+The current workshop and exercise you are working on will be auto-detected if all your workshops are in this folder.
-- `save.output.directory`: Directory where exercises will be saved.
+- `save.output.directory`: (Optional) Directory where exercises will be saved.
 This can be a git repository where you are saving all your solutions for the exercises.
+If you don't pass a value to this configuration, Kody will save the exercises to a data folder on your machine.
+No need to configure this if you don't care too much where the exercises are being stored.

 ### Recommended configuration